The Ultimate eCommerce Product Image Guide for 2021

 Of course, bringing pockets to women’s fashion is not the only way to leverage the power of virtual photography and product customization software.
 The fashion industry in particular stands to gain from software that closes the gap between product design and customer desire.

-Consider, for example, two recent instances where fashion brands couldn’t keep up with user demand after certain clothing items unexpectedly “went viral:” first, when the second season of UK streaming series Fleabag hit American viewers this spring, the titular character’s most iconic outfit (a black jumpsuit) sold out at various retailers almost instantly (the same thing had happened when the show was released in the UK)
+Consider, for example, two recent instances where fashion brands couldn’t keep up with user demand after certain clothing items unexpectedly “went viral” on social media and beyond: first, when the second season of UK streaming series Fleabag hit American viewers this spring, the titular character’s most iconic outfit (a black jumpsuit) sold out at various retailers almost instantly.

 These trends illustrate two important points about fashion retail: